 - Flexibility in what aspects of a product we can test.
 We can test everything from simple buttons to complicated flows.

 - Because we can test remotely, we are able to test on foreign audiences, which otherwise would have been costly.

 - The results are quantifiable and easily communicable.

-- Easy creation and managing of different test panels.
+- Easy creation and managing of different user panels.